The System of Health Qigong®

-The Chinese Health Qigong Association introduced 4 sets of exercises namely, Yi Jin Jing, Wu Qin Xi, Ba Duan Jin and Liu Zi Jue.
+The Chinese Health Qigong Association introduced 4 sets of exercises in 2002 namely, Yi Jin Jing, Wu Qin Xi, Ba Duan Jin and Liu Zi Jue - Health Qigong®.
 These exercises were structured and choreographed drawing on all the benefits of hundreds of versions of the original exercises by some of China's finest Qigong masters, TCM professors and universities.

 Great care has been taken during the process in order to make these exercises more accesible and suitable for people of all ages and all level of physical fitness.
 These exercises were designed to offer excellent physical and mental health benefits and help combat conditions such as Arthritis, Osteoporosis, Hgh Blood Pressure, Heart Problems, Stress and depression etc.